-Section 161.005 provides that the commission may authorize the executive director or another employee to sign written instruments on behalf of the commission.
+Pursuant to §161.005, entitled "Commission Written Instruments", the commission may authorize the executive director or another employee to sign written instruments on behalf of the commission.
 A written instrument, including a quarantine or written notice signed under that authority, has the same force and effect as if signed by the entire commission.

-No other statutes, articles, or codes are affected by the amendments.
+No other statutes, articles or codes are affected by the proposal.